Skip to main content

 Treatment Options for Addiction in Nashville and Murfreesboro

 There are several levels of care available depending on the severity of addiction.
+Tennessee Detox Center provides immediate access to care for individuals across Nashville, Murfreesboro, and surrounding areas.

-• Medical Detox – 24/7 supervision for safe withdrawal
+24/7 supervision for safe withdrawal.

 Why Early Intervention Is Critical